Brad Vernon: 1981–86, 1988

 After Jenny divorces him, Brad soon engages in a brief romance with auto mechanic Georgina Whitman (Ilene Kristen).
-When Jenny plans to remarry with Dr. Peter Janssen (Denny Albee), and a jealous Brad objects to the marriage as he pinned after ex-wife Jenny again.
+When Jenny plans to marry Dr. Peter Janssen (Denny Albee), a jealous Brad objects to the marriage, as he pined after ex-wife Jenny again.
 Jenny rebuffs his advances.
-She continues with the marriage in 1981 but is widowed for a second time in 1982.
+She goes ahead with the marriage in 1981, but is widowed for a second time in 1982.
 Brad comforts her, proposing marriage to both Katrina and later Jenny, both of which never come to fruition.
-Brad soon opens and runs eponymous Vernon Inn hotel for several years, marrying Connie O'Neill (Terry Donahue) and leaving Llanview in September 1986.
+Brad soon opens and runs the eponymous Vernon Inn hotel for several years, marrying Connie O'Neill (Terry Donahue) and leaving Llanview in September 1986.

 Upon returning to Llanview in 1988 for the funeral of her sister Didi, Connie (Elizabeth Keifer) and Brad tell Delilah and Rafe of their lives in France.

 Reception

 The introduction of Jameson Parker was met with fanfare by fans enamored with the actor's good looks and easygoing portrayal.
-When Brad physically abused Jenny (Glass) onscreen in 1978, a group of angry viewers, unable to differentiate between the actor and character, left a note at the OLTL New York City studios threatening violence if Parker did not "leave Jenny alone".
+When Brad physically abused Jenny (Glass) onscreen in 1978, a group of angry viewers left a note at the OLTL New York City studios threatening violence if Parker did not "leave Jenny alone".

 The onscreen October 1979 rape storyline of ex-hooker Karen (Light) by brother-in-law Brad (Fletcher) was highly controversial, garnering acclaim and criticism for OLTL and ABC Daytime for the frank nature of the story arc and moral implications of the sexual assault of a former prostitute.